mspraggs/pyQCD/README.md

 * Support for multiple gauge actions, including Wilson and Symanzik rectangle-improved.
 * Support for stout smearing gauge fields prior to measurements.
 * Wilson loop computation capability.
-* Convenience functions for saving and loading gauge fields in numpy zip format.
+* Convenience functions for saving and loading gauge fields as numpy ndarrays and numpy binaries.

 Analysis features:

-* Fully-fledged DataSet class, providing parallelised bootstrap and jackknife resampling functions.
+* Fully parallelised bootstrap and jackknife resampling functions.
-* Resampling routines allow for extensibility by accepting user-created measurement functions.
-* TwoPoint correlator wrapper class provides core fitting and Propagator contraction routines.
-* TwoPoint class fully capable of importing correlator data from Chroma and UKhadron.
+* Import functions to load data produced by CHROMA and UKhadron.
+* General correlator fitting function to fit an arbitrary function to a given correlator.
+* Specialised correlator fitting function to fit the ground state of a given correlator.
+* Effective mass computation function.
-* WilsonLoops class facilitates computation of static quark pair potential and lattice spacing via the Sommer scale.
+* Lattice spacing computation using the Sommer scale and static quark pair potential.

 ***Please note that this software is very much still in alpha stage and is not yet mature, so backwards compatability is not yet guaranteed for newer versions.
 If something's broken, have a look at the function